 Wayne Toups

-Born: Oct.
-2, 1958 in Crowley, La.
+Born: October 2, 1958 Crowley, Louisiana

-A master of the diatonic accordion, Toups’ skills have been featured in the songs of Mark Chesnutt, Alan Jackson, Sammy Kershaw, and Thomas Dolby.
-In addition to his own recordings, Toups has written for many other performers.
-Wayne is one of the most commercially successful American Cajun singers working today.
-He has received numerous awards and honors throughout his career, including 2010 Festivals Acadians et Creoles (dedicated in his name), Offbeat Magazine Album of the Year, induction into The Louisiana Music Hall of Fame, Museum of the Gulf Coast Hall of Fame, and Cajun French Music Hall of Fame.
-He received a Grammy at the 55th Annual Grammy Award ceremony for Best Regional Roots Music Album, The Band Courtbouillon in 2012.
+Throughout his career, he has received numerous awards and honors, including a dedication at the 2010 Festivals Acadiens et Créoles, OffBeat Magazine’s Album of the Year, and inductions into the Louisiana Music Hall of Fame, the Museum of the Gulf Coast Hall of Fame, and the Cajun French Music Hall of Fame.
+In 2012, he received a Grammy Award at the 55th Annual Grammy Awards for Best Regional Roots Music Album as part of The Band Courtbouillon.

 Wayne Toups and Zydecajun perform live.